philthompson10/sip/docs/command_line_tools.rst

     as a minimum minor version rather than the exact minor version to be used.
     By default the very latest version is used.

+.. option:: --option OPTION

+    .. versionadded:: 6.12

+    The :mod:`sip` module will be compiled with the ``OPTION`` enabled.
+See the :directive:`%SipModuleConfiguration` directive documentation for the
+    supported values of ``OPTION``.
+The command line option is ignored unless v14 or later of the ABI is being implemented.
+It may be specified any number of times.

 .. option:: --project NAME

     The name of the project as it would appear on PyPI is ``NAME``.
 By default